elerch/aws-sdk-for-zig/README.md

 --------

 * **master**:      This branch tracks the latest released zig version
-* **zig-0.13**:    This branch tracks the previous released zig version (0.13 currently).
+* **zig-0.13**:    This branch tracks the 0.13 released zig version.
                    Support for the previous version is best effort, generally degrading over time.
 Fixes will generally appear in master, then backported into the previous version.
-* **zig-mach**:    This branch tracks the latest mach nominated version.
-A separate branch is necessary as mach nominated is usually, but not always, more recent than the latest production zig.
-Support for the mach version is best effort.
-* **zig-develop**: This branch tracks zig nightly, and is used mainly as a canary for breaking changes that will need to be dealt with when a new mach nominated version or new zig release appear.
-                   Expect significant delays in any build failures.
+* **zig-develop**: This branch tracks zig nightly, and is used mainly as a canary for breaking changes that will need to be dealt with when a new zig release appears.
+Expect significant delays in any build failures (PRs always welcome!).

 Other branches/tags exist but are unsupported